emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/clustering.md

 ### `PROC FASTCLUS`: Dijoint Cluster Analysis

 The `FASTCLUS` procedure performs a **disjoint cluster analysis** on the basis of distances computed from one or more quantitative variables.
 The observations are **divided into clusters such that every observation belongs to one and only one cluster**; the clusters **do not form a tree structure** as they do in the `CLUSTER` procedure.
 If you want separate analyses for different numbers of clusters, you can run `PROC FASTCLUS` once for each analysis.
-Alternatively, to do hierarchical clustering on a large data set, use `PROC FASTCLUS` to find initial clusters, and then use those initial clusters as input to `PROC CLUSTER` (Example [here](https://support.sas.com/documentation/cdl/en/statug/63033/HTML/default/viewer.htm#statug_cluster_sect027.htm)).
 The `FASTCLUS` procedure requires time proportional to the number of observations and thus can be used with much larger data sets than `PROC CLUSTER`.

 ```
 data t2;